matalha786/meta-data-extractor-zeta/README.md

     Scripts\activate.bat

-Here's a step-by-step guide to adding FFmpeg to the system PATH on Windows:
+## Here's a step-by-step guide to adding FFmpeg to the system PATH on Windows for mp4 meta data extraction:

-### Step-by-Step Guide
+### Step-by-Step Guide For Windows

 1. **Download and Extract FFmpeg**:
    - Go to [FFmpeg's official website](https://ffmpeg.org/download.html).